Lyubomir-Todorov/i-owe-you-discord-bot/README.md

 ## Submitting Entries

-Messages are parsed using regular expressions and consist of four parts:
+Depending on how you've set your environment variables, messages are parsed using either an LLM or regular expressions and consist of four parts:

 ### Required arguments